 O O O

 Two men, well on in years and both sporting white hair, stood on the observation deck, their traditional Kage robes billowing out with the breeze.
-The official council meeting between their respective villages had ended not too long ago and each was now reflecting on the proposal that had been agreed upon earlier.
+The official council meeting between their respective villages had ended and now each man was reflecting on the proposal that had been agreed upon.

 "So just one, is that right?" the taller of the two and current Hokage said, though it was redundant and mostly just to get a conversation started.

-His companion, though someone far from ever being a friend, 'harumphed' in reply.
-"Iwa wouldn't be reckless enough to send an entire genin squad for you Leafs to 'look after'.
-I don't entirely see eye to eye with my advisers on this issue, at all, but there's no helping it when they've made up their minds."
+His companion, and someone far from ever being a friend, 'harumphed' in reply.
+"Iwa wouldn't be reckless enough to send an entire genin squad for you Leafs to 'look after.'
+I don't see eye to eye with my advisers on this issue – not at all- but there's no helping it when they've made up their minds."

 Which might be why the councils were willing to try out this experiment; it could be the first step in preventing a greater divide between the villages.

-She could not believe it, and by some of the looks her classmates were throwing her, she was not alone in her utter lack of comprehension as to how she had not passed.
+She could not believe it, and by some of the looks her classmates were throwing her, she was not alone in her complete lack of comprehension as to how she had not passed.
 It was a well known fact that she was an obnoxious overachiever when it came to written tests and at least passable in practical exercises.
-She was even dubbed to be the teacher's pet as Iruka had a habit of calling her name for an answer when no one else opted to give him one, and she was always right.
+She was even dubbed to be the teacher's pet as Iruka had a habit of calling her name for an answer when no one else opted to give him one – and she was always right.
+Always!

 Iruka read out Uchiha Sasuke and Sakura automatically glanced at her crush, horrified that he was unmistakably aware of her failure and probably disgusted by it.
 The humiliation was suffocating and she quickly looked back at her sensei, about to demand he re-evaluate her, when he shocked her into silence.

-"Congratulations, Naruto," Iruka said, handing out a Konoha hitai-ate to the boy who was arguably the most troublesome and unpromising student the academy had ever dealt with.
+"Congratulations, Naruto," Iruka said, handing out a Konoha hitai-ate to the boy who was arguably the most troublesome and unpromising student with which the academy had ever dealt.
 There could not have been a more appropriate time for the floor beneath her to open wide and swallow her whole.
 Had her life really degenerated to the point where Naruto was surpassing her?
 The boy who skipped lecture and harassed his sensei for fun?
 The Number One Drop Out surpasses the Number One Know-it-All.

 Sakura could not hold in her dismayed whimper as Iruka started listing off the teams of three that the new graduates would form.
 Even Ino's groan of being paired with Shikamaru and Chouji instead of Sasuke was of no comfort.